 I haven't seen a lot of photos of fire Jeeps in the Netherlands, but the ones I have run across are very interesting.
 Maybe just because they are different from most of the Willys conversions in North America, and maybe also because the photos I've seen don't reveal all the details, so there's still some mystery involved.

-W. Schuitema found this photo of a unique conversion by Van Bergen, based on a CJ-3B assembled at the Nederlandse Kaiser-Frazer factory in Rotterdam (see NEKAF Jeeps in the Netherlands.)
-Dutch Jeep historian Jan Hogendoorn believes this was probably the only such vehicle that came off Van Bergen's assembly line in Heiligerlee in the Groningen area.
+W. Schuitema found this photo of a unique conversion by Van Bergen, a long-established apparatus builder in Heiligerlee, in the Groningen area.
+It's based on a CJ-3B assembled at the Nederlandse Kaiser-Frazer factory in Rotterdam (see NEKAF Jeeps in the Netherlands.)
+Dutch Jeep historian Jan Hogendoorn believes this was probably the only such vehicle that came off Van Bergen's assembly line.
 It did not actually go into service in the Netherlands, but was sold to a fire department in Turkey.
 The windshield frame is already labelled for Balikesir, a city in a beautiful agricultural area of northwest Turkey, where Europe meets Asia.
 (Also on CJ3B.info, see a history of Jeeps in Turkey.)

 NEKAF decided to advertise Van Bergen's conversion as their own product, just as Willys did for Jeep fire engines built by Howe or General in the U.S., but apparently they didn't have any success in generating further orders.